Aider-AI/aider/website/index.md

 - Chat with aider about your code: `aider <file1> <file2> ...`
 - Ask for changes:
-  - Request new features, changes, improvements, or bug fixes to your code.
+  - New features, changes, improvements, or bug fixes to your code.
-  - Ask for new test cases, updated documentation or code refactors.
+  - New test cases, updated documentation or code refactors.
-  - Paste in a GitHub issue url and aider will try to solve it.
+  - Paste in a GitHub issue url that needs to be solved.
 - Aider will edit your files.
 - Aider [automatically git commits changes](https://aider.chat/docs/faq.html#how-does-aider-use-git) with a sensible commit message.
-- Aider works with most popular languages: python, javascript, typescript, php, html, css, and more...
+- Aider works with [most popular languages](https://aider.chat/docs/languages.html): python, javascript, typescript, php, html, css, and more...
-- Aider works well with GPT-4o, Claude 3 Opus, GPT-3.5 and supports [connecting to almost any LLM](https://aider.chat/docs/llms.html).
+- Aider works well with GPT-4o, Claude 3 Opus, GPT-3.5 and supports [connecting to many LLMs](https://aider.chat/docs/llms.html).
 - Aider can make coordinated changes across multiple files at once.
 - Aider uses a [map of your entire git repo](https://aider.chat/docs/repomap.html), which helps it work well in larger codebases.
 - You can also edit files in your editor while chatting with aider.
-Aider will notice your changes and always use the latest version.
+Aider will notice and always use the latest version.
 So you can bounce back and forth between aider and your editor, to collaboratively code with AI.
-- You can add images to the chat (GPT-4o, GPT-4 Turbo, etc).
+- Images can be added to the chat (GPT-4o, GPT-4 Turbo, etc).
-- You can add URLs to the chat and aider will read their content.
+- URLs can be added to the chat and aider will read their content.

 ## Documentation